Gordon Hayward Is Done Layin' Low

 And what of King James?
 Will LeBron be his defensive assignment?
 "A lot of our defensive assignments are going to be LeBron," he says laughing.
 Ainge agrees: "We have a lot of guys who can get that matchup.
 LeBron plays a lot of four, and he can play some five.
 I think that between Gordon and Marcus Morris and Jaylen Brown and Marcus Smart—I think all of those guys will play against players like LeBron."

 To win in the modern NBA, one must slay the dragons atop each conference—Cleveland and Golden State.
-The key to stopping the Cavs is slowing down (forget about stopping) James, to make him work for everything.“You can’t let him get easy dunks, easy cuts to the rim, stuff at the free-throw line, Hayward says.
-“If he’s making his threes, he’s almost impossible to stop.
+The key to stopping the Cavs is slowing down (forget about stopping) James, to make him work for everything."You can't let him get easy dunks, easy cuts to the rim, stuff at the free-throw line," Hayward says.
+"If he's making his threes, he's almost impossible to stop.
 You want to make him test the jump shots.
-Easier said than done.”
+Easier said than done."

 The Celtics can hang with the best, but can they win?
 "I still think all the pressure is on the Warriors to win again.
 All the pressure is still on LeBron and Cleveland.
 We have expectations, we're gonna have pressure, but that's what you want a little bit."